DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/common-question.md

      mysql> start slave;
      ```

-7. If the master-slave has not established a connection, execute in the mysql shell of the slave:
+7. If the master-slave has not established a connection, run in the mysql shell of the slave:

      ```sql
      -- Pay attention to replace {master-host-pod-index}